AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Cross-references enhancements

-  Plug-ins take advantage of GPS's cross-references information to create additional menus for navigation such as jumping to the primitive operations of Ada tagged types and to the body of Ada separate entities.
+  Some plug-ins take advantage of GPS's cross-references information to create additional menus for navigation such as jumping to the primitive operations of Ada tagged types and to the body of Ada separate entities.

 * Text manipulation